-As shown in the BoQ for the project various types of construction related resources are required for the project.
+Various types of construction related resources are required for the project.
 Consumption of goods impacts the environment in many different ways.
 For instance materials used for the project would contribute, directly or indirectly through the product lifecycle, to climate change, pollution, and biodiversity loss and resource depletion locally or elsewhere in the world.
 The most important resource as far as the current project is concerned would be the allocation of land for the site.
-For the purpose of developing the waste management centre at least 750 m2 of land would be required which represent 0.2% of the existing area.
+For the purpose of developing the waste management centre at least 700 m of land would be required.
 Allotting a plot of land for waste management with permanent concrete structures developed would essentially result in a loss of the options for alternative land use and thus represents an irreversible commitment of land resources.
 The loss of optional uses for the allocated land although is inevitable is considered a negative impact.
 Other resources required would include sand, water, power and construction materials required for the IWMC development.
-Since the resource utilization is considered to be relatively small, and that it is not expected to significantly contribute to deplete the natural resources and would be a major source of GHG emission, the multicriteria impact magnitude for this activity was -21, which meant that it will have a moderately negative impact.
+Since the resource utilization is considered to be relatively small, and that it is not expected to significantly contribute to deplete the natural resources and would be a major source of GHG emission, the multi-criteria impact magnitude for this activity was -21, which meant that it will have a moderately negative impact.